Luligu/matterbridge-eve-motion/README.md

 ---

-This plugin shows how to use the Matter history and how to create passive device in matter.js.
+This plugin shows how to use the Matter history and how to create a passive device in matter.js.

-It create a motion sensor with a light sensor device that continuously changes state.
+It create a virtual motion sensor with a light sensor device that continuously changes state.

 ## Prerequisites